wwebdev/nextjs-blog-template/README.md

 # Next.js Blog Template

-This is a work in progress...
+This is a simple blog template to quickly get started with writing.
+It has a clean design and provides a lot of flexibility.

 [Demo](https://wwebdev-nextjs-blog-template.vercel.app/)